aardappel/treesheets/README.md

 -----------

 This repository contains all the files needed to build TreeSheets for various platforms.
-If instead you just want to USE TreeSheets, you may be better off with the binaries available on http://strlen.com/treesheets/
+If instead you just want to USE TreeSheets, you may be better off with the binaries available in the [Release section](https://github.com/aardappel/treesheets/releases).
+Please note that the Linux builds are built and only compatible with `ubuntu-latest` used by [GitHub Actions Runner](https://github.com/actions/runner-images).

 TreeSheets has been licensed under the ZLIB license (see ZLIB_LICENSE.txt).